 BECKER DIAGNOSIS

 Having an accurate, timely diagnosis is a critical aspect of care.
-There are reliable tests to help confirm the diagnosis of a person with Becker muscular dystrophy.
+A combination of tests and evaluations may be used to help confirm a diagnosis of Becker muscular dystrophy.
 The following tests are typically used to confirm a preliminary diagnosis.

 CREATINE KINASE (CK) BLOOD TEST